Why should you care about rocks?

 After a few minutes I say: "It was so nice hiking with you today.
 Thank you so much for joining me.
 I enjoy talking about Earth so much, it makes me happy.
 And it makes me happy that you are interested enough and listen to my stories of Earth."

 Okay that is all for today!
 I hope you liked this little short story!
-Subscribe to the newsletter to be notified of new podcast episodes and other interesting stories of Earth that I might not share anywhere else. 😊
+Subscribe to the newsletter to be notified of new blog articles and other interesting stories of Earth that I might not share anywhere else. 😊

 About the author